 Perhaps best thought of as a hapless social climber.
 It's speculated that he married Anne in a misguided hope of getting at her father's wealth.
 This is supported by his demand for a large cash payout in exchange for their divorce.
 It's rumored Anne's father was aware of the marriage and wholly disapproved of James.
-It's known James served Rogers as an informant, and, that his name did not appear on Pearse's list of Pyrates who took pardon-which suggests he was Trying to play both sides.
-And he considered Turnley (a
+It's known James served Rogers as an informant, and, that his name did not appear on Pearse's list of Pyrates who took pardon- which suggests he was Trying to play both sides.

-Pyrates who took pardon-which suggests he was Trying to play both sides.
 And, he considered Turnley (a frequent turncoat) to be a true friend.
 In all these cases, he seems to have been well-liked, and then detested.
 The name 'Bonny' is English, and remains famous largely because Anne took it from him.
 He never rose to hold a command.

-Edward "Ned" "England" "Seegar" IRELAND

-QUARTERMASTER: THE LARK
+Edward "Ned" "England" "Seegar" IRELAND QUARTERMASTER: THE LARK